LucyHeath/Lay-by/README.md

 ```

 ## Challenges
-* It was great havimg such a collaborative approach, but on a couple of occassion small bits of work were duplicated, although as this was a learniing opportunity it wasn't too problematic.
+* It was great havimg such a collaborative approach, but on a couple of occassion small bits of work were duplicated.
+As this was a learniing opportunity it wasn't too problematic.
 * It could be challenging building on some one elses code, or navigating around unfamiliar components.
 * The naming conventions are all over the place.
 As changes were made,due to time limitations, some variables and funcitons were not renamed, this lead to some confuciotn at points, espiecially when the group chose to change the topic a day in to the coding process.
 * Parts of the code is heavily annotated which helps in undertanding it, but makes it very hard to read.
-It could be much more DRY.
+It could be much more DRY.The Sass unessarily lengthy and there are duplications due to 3 people working on it in the final sprint!
 * Although it was important to have a good end product, my primary aim was to learn as much as possible, and do the basics well.
 It was great to learn from other group members who had more coding experience but sometimes there was a risk of overstretching on the deliverables, and not achieving the MVP.

 ## Wins